What's different about postgraduate study?

 Different marking criteria

-During your undergraduate degree, you will have gotten used to hearing ‘first’ or ‘2:1’ but at postgraduate level, you’ll be given a pass, merit or distinction for your work.
+You may be used to hearing ‘first’ or ‘2:1’ as the grading system for an undergraduate degree but at postgraduate level, you’ll be given a pass, merit or distinction for your work.

-Also, gone are the days where 40% is the minimum pass rate, in your Master’s study you’ll need to aim for at least 50% to pass!
+Also, gone are the days when 40% is the minimum pass rate, in your Master’s study you’ll need to aim for at least 50% to pass!

 Independent study